Lump charcoal delivers a distinct, smoky flavor that propane gas can never match. And the taste is apparent in everything you grill with it.

 Also, it is easy to control the flame with them.
 But, one of its major drawbacks is the addition of additives in their making process.

 No matter what precaution you take, you are sure to notice a weird smell and a slight hint of chemical taste in the food.
-So, unless you are in a lot of hurry, I would always recommend you to go for the traditional style of charcoal grilling.
+So, unless you are in a hurry, I would always recommend you to go for the traditional style of charcoal grilling.

 Is Charcoal Grilling Safe for the Environment?